Twisted Bilayer Graphene in Commensurate Angles: Introduction

 \subsection{Outline of the paper}

-This paper is organized as follows: Section \ref{Setting} will introduce the basic setting and notation, as well as the main tools of Floquet theory, which allow us to state our main results precisely.
+This paper is organized as follows: Section \ref{Setting} introduces the basic setting and notation, as well as the main tools of Floquet theory, which enable us to state our main results precisely.
 Section \ref{SecondOrderPert} will prove Theorem \ref{DiracPoint}, which allows us to conclude the existence of Dirac points for honeycomb potentials with slightly different conditions than the main theorems in \cite{berkolaiko2018symmetry,fefferman2012honeycomb}- thus enabling us to use them for a larger family of twisted bilayer potentials.
 Section \ref{TBP} will prove our main results regarding the twisted bilayer potentials with commensurate angles.
 First, we prove Theorem \ref{NewLattice}, which shows that our potential is periodic with respect to a scaling of a honeycomb potential.
-Then, we show that the conditions established in Theorem \ref{DiracPoint} hold for the example of potential given by (\ref{AddativeAA})- Lemma \ref{WDescription}.
+Then, we show that for some examples of twisted potential, the condition in \cite{berkolaiko2018symmetry, fefferman2012honeycomb} does not hold, and provide a description of our new technical condition- Lemma \ref{WDescription}.
 Finally, we show that for a small enough coupling constant, the Dirac velocity decays like the reciprocal of the scaling factor in Theorem \ref{Vanishing}.
-Section \ref{Example} will give examples of a twisted potential of the type (\ref{AddativeAA}) such that for all angles, the technical condition of Theorem \ref{DiracPoint} holds.
-Finally, Appendix \ref{Notations} will collect this paper's relevant notation.
+Section \ref{Example} will give examples of a twisted potential such that for all angles, the technical condition of Theorem \ref{DiracPoint} holds.
+Finally, Appendix \ref{ExpLatCom} contains some explicit lattice computations, and Appendix \ref{Notations} collects the notation used in this paper.